 1. The name of the Association shall be ‘The British Association for Chinese Studies’.

 2. The object of the Association shall be to encourage and promote Chinese studies in the United Kingdom, in particular by organising conferences, lectures, seminars and other appropriate activities, by disseminating information and by encouraging co-operation among interested persons and organisations.
+The Association shall be non-partisan.

 3. The Association shall consist of the following categories of membership: ‘Individual Membership’, ‘Family membership’, ‘Student Membership’, ‘Corporate Membership’ and ‘Affiliate Membership’.